yohanchatelain/fmriprep/docs/outputs.rst

     do not include ICA-AROMA confounds during your design specification or denoising procedure.

 **CompCor confounds**.
-:abbr:`CompCor (Component Based Noise Correction)` is a component-based noise correlation method.
+:abbr:`CompCor (Component Based Noise Correction)` is a :abbr:`PCA (principal component analysis)`, hence component-based, noise pattern recognition method.
 In the method, principal components are calculated within an :abbr:`ROI (Region of Interest)` that is unlikely to include signal related to neuronal activity, such as :abbr:`CSF (cerebro-spinal fluid)` and :abbr:`WM (white matter)` masks.